 Now that your fence is complete - and you have even possibly included a gate - you'll need to put the end caps on your posts.

 End caps prevent rainwater from seeping down into the wood and causing it to rot.
 Alternatively, you can affix a piece of roofing felt to the end of each post or cut them at an angle, so water runs downwards and does not collect on the surface at the top.
-Whatever option you choose this is a critical stage, as leaving it out can cause your fence to rot from the inside out.
+Whatever option you choose, this is a critical stage, as leaving it out can cause your fence to rot from the inside out.

 Painting, Varnishing or Sealing Your Fence